epsilorne/chip-8/README.md

-# chip-8
+# CHIP-8 Emulator
+---
-Emulator for the CHIP-8 language
+An emulator (though technically, an interpreter) for the CHIP-8 language, written in C.